DeepLinkProtocol/DLCTokenStaking/docs/api_en.md

-# CexStaking Contract API Documentation
+# DLCStaking Contract API Documentation

 ## Introduction
-The CexStaking contract provides token staking and reward management functionalities.
+The DLCStaking contract provides token staking and reward management functionalities.
 It supports multiple lock-up periods, allowing users to stake tokens, earn rewards, and withdraw their stakes and rewards after the lock-up period ends.

 ---